eloopy/Electronic-Projects/README.md

-Home electronics projects based on ESP-32 programmed with Arduino IDE, using 3D printing for hardware.
+Electronics home projects based on ESP-32 and ESP8266 modules programmed with Arduino IDE, using 3D printing for hardware.